Kansas City Chorale: History

 The Kansas City Chorale was founded in 1982 by conductor Jonathan Griffith as part of his DMA graduate work at the University of Missouri-Kansas City’s Conservatory of Music.
-When Mr. Griffith completed his work and moved on, the singers formed a board, hired a new conductor, and continued the choir.
-Mr. Bruffy began conducting the Chorale in 1988.
+When Griffith completed his work and moved on, the singers formed a board, hired a new conductor, and continued the choir.
+Bruffy began conducting the Chorale in 1988.
 The choir evolved from its “classy sassy” repertoire and bake sale fundraisers to one of the premiere performing arts organizations in North America.

 Nimbus Records, based in the United Kingdom, selected the Chorale as its first North American choir.
 The first album, Nativitas, came out for the holiday season in 1994.
 Nimbus released four more Chorale recordings over the next four years.
 The choir performed the world premiere of Leonardo Dreams of his Flying Machine, a setting of Charles Anthony Silvestri's poetry by composer Eric Whitacre at the 2001 American Choral Directors Association National Convention.
 In 2004 the Chorale traveled to Washington, DC to present a concert at the Library of Congress.

 The Chorale joined forces with the Phoenix Chorale (then named Phoenix Bach Choir) to make a joint recording, Eternal Rest, released on the Chandos Records label in 2006.
 The combined choirs released two more albums with Chandos the following year and released a fourth “two choirs” album in March 2015.
 The two choirs received international attention when their 2007 Chandos release, Alexander Grechaninov’s Passion Week, received four Grammy nominations and won the Grammy Award for Best Engineered Album, Classical.
 In 2009, the two choirs performed at Lincoln Center in New York.
 Later that year, the Chorale sang for the international choir festival at Incheon, South Korea.